Stephen Feber

 Directing Change

-• DC is a yearly event for senior figures in the museum and cultural sector.
-I was a founder member and have been core to its thriving over a 30 year period.
-It is the longest-running action learning set (ALS) in the country of its type and includes many past and present national directors amongst its number.
-It is currently facilitated by Isabel Mortimer, who facilitates on the Clore programmes.
-It meets at High Trenhouse, adjacent to Malham Tarn
+• DC is an annual event for senior figures in the museum and cultural sectors.
+I was a founder member and have been core to its thriving over a 30-year period.
+It is the longest-running action learning set (ALS) of its type in the country and includes many past and present national directors amongst its members.
+It is currently facilitated by Isabel Mortimer, who facilitates the Clore programmes.
+It meets at High Trenhouse, adjacent to Malham Tarn, North Yorkshire.

 Museums and Resilient Leadership